particle-iot/docs/src/content/reference/device-cloud/api.md

 #### cmd

-This currently always the string `loc`, indicating the payload contains the `loc` object.
+This currently always the string `loc`, indicating that the payload contains the `loc` object.

 #### time